pyHi-M/traceratops/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] **Squash commits**: I understand that the detailed commit history of this branch will be squashed into a single commit
 - `codespell` pass successfully
 - `mypy` pass successfully
-- [ ] GitHub Actions checks pass successfully
+- [ ] Checks of GitHub Actions pass successfully